JaneliaSciComp/modular-devices/README.md

 object code.
-Once the client has connected to the server, other software may interact with the client, calling methods on the local client object that automatically call the remote methods on the modular device over the communcation channel.
+Once the client has connected to the server, other software may interact with the client, calling methods on the local client object that automatically call the remote methods on the modular device over the communication channel.

 ##Details